 As electric vehicles are currently very expensive, more affluent people will be the ones who drive most of them.
-Until costs become more reasonable, we will not worsen inequity by preferencing electric vehicles on roads or at the kerbside, except to provide access to charging.
+Until costs become more reasonable, we will not worsen inequity by preferencing electric vehicles on roads or at the kerbside, except to provide access to the limited amount of public charging.